CSA Share Options

 Pick-up days are Monday, Wednesday, and Friday for Summer Shares.
 Fall Share pickup days are Monday and Wednesday.

 Pick-up Locations and Times

-Besides offering pick up at the farm, we have delivery sites in Paxton, Princeton, Worcester and Holden (if 10 or more members join at each location).
+Besides offering pick up at the farm, we have delivery sites in Shrewsbury, Athol, Princeton, Worcester, Gardner, Sutton and Holden.
 Learn more about these deliveries and pick-up locations here.

 If the payment plan listed on our order form creates a hardship, please contact us to create an individualized plan, understanding that we cannot provide food that has not yet been paid for.

 We encourage you to stick with the CSA for the season and learn what eating in season really entails.
 If you need to leave us before the season is done, you may request a refund for the value of your remaining shares and delivery fees, less a $50 handling fee.

 Though every year turns out substantially different from the last, here is a good sketch of what you might find in your bag.

 View a gallery of the 2022 Large CSA Shares here.